When is an onion not an onion? When they are ornamental onions or allium, of course.

 A. moly is bright yellow and about ten inches tall.
 It begins blooming at the end of May to early June in local gardens, and if planted in the full sun and 3 inches deep, it will live happily in your garden for years.

-Plant about six in a small clump to get you started – after that, move them around your garden or allow them to self sow to give a cheerful yellow show after the tulips are finishing.
+Plant about six in a small clump to get you started – after that, move them around your garden or allow them to self-sow to give a cheerful yellow show after the tulips are finished.

 There are two other Alliums you’ll often see in garden centers.

-4. A. Neapolitanum is a cheerful little bulb producing glistening star-shaped flowers held on 15-inch stems (give or take a few inches).
+4. A. Neapolitanum is a cheerful little bulb-producing glistening star-shaped flower held on 15-inch stems (give or take a few inches).
 The nodding buds open up to upward-facing, glistening white flowers with yellow anthers.
 This is a bulb of the dry, open sunny spaces in Portugal and the Mediterranean.

 5. A. Karataviense.
 This strapped leaf-shaped plant is well worth a place of honor in any rock garden or the front of a sunny perennial border.